 Karma Nirvana have been supporting victims of honour crimes and forced marriages since 1993.
 They can be contacted on 0800 5999247, lines are open 9.30am – 5pm.

 Charity for children and young people who are at risk or subject to honour based crimes/ forced marriages.

 Childline - 0800 1111

 NSPCC - 0808 800500

-If you are in immediate danger always call 999.
+If someone is in immediate danger, you should always call 999.